 Speaking of fuel policies, one thing to be aware of when fuelling up your car in Cyprus is that petrol stations aren’t self-service.

 That means that when you pull into a gas station, simply tell the attendant how much fuel you want and they will fill it up for you.
-When they’re done, you’ll still need to go inside to the kiosk to pay your bill, though.
+When they’re done, you’ll still need to go inside the kiosk to pay your bill, though.

 10. Freeze a Water Bottle Overnight